Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 *Software architecture*, whatever it means, is formalizable and veritable as a phenomenon, but not as an exercise.
 Complementary factors **disperse the classical figure of architect**:

 + Abstraction nature with full place and time availability **allows** everybody with IT knowledge to participate in every process (from bits to top judgments).
 + Informality and fluidity do **not** allow to be agnostic of implementation.
+EXPLAIN !

 Reputable software providers hire _architects_, and they are the central figures at many IT events, there's certification after all.
+The team of C#.NET, which is the centerfold of my dev, speaks about architects....

 First and above all, *software architect* sounds cool and distinguishes one from the crowd of developers<sup></sup>.
 Not that than _mastermind_, and more serious than _dev lord_, that it means.
+FOR CLIENTS its

+<sub>Much profanated DEVeloper where everybody is senior</sub>

+_Jacks of all trades_

+Then the title expresses a path of enlightenment of one unchained from the keyboard to draw beautiful top diagrams freed of the digging within dusty codes.

 It's often an alias for roles and duties: